-Model Hilde Osland Goes Braless In Extremely Small Pink Tank Top
+Model Hilde Osland Goes Braless In Extremely Small, Pink Tank Top

 Yesterday, The Inquisitr shared that the Norwegian posted another photo of herself, clad in a bikini.
 In the snapshot, the stunner’s face is picture-perfect with gorgeous makeup that comes complete with eyeliner, eyeshadow, blush, mascara, and some pink lipstick.
 Hilde wears her long blonde locks down and curly and they cascade all the way down to her navel and completes her look with a skimpy white bikini that doesn’t leave much to the imagination — showing off plenty of cleavage as well as her taut tummy and legs.

-This photo earned the blonde bombshell plenty of attention from her followers with over 54,000 likes in addition to 800 plus comments.
+This photo earned the blonde bombshell plenty of attention from her followers with over 54,000 likes in addition to 800-plus comments.
 Hopefully, it’s just a matter of time before she makes another post for followers.

 For fans who wanted to stay up-to-date on Hilde’s photos, they can follow her Instagram page.